hoehermann/purple-presage/README.md

 * Can link as secondary device via QR-Code.
 * Receives a simple text message from a contact or a group.
+* Displays quotes, reactions and incoming calls.
-* Receives attachments (only pictures tested for now).
+* Receives attachments (see caveats below).
 * Can reply with a simple text message.
 * Will add buddies to contact list unconditionally.
 * Can list groups as rooms and open the chat.